cil0834/Project2/README.md

       Once the ascii value is determined the method then casts the int to a character and returns the character.

 2. The MesoInherit class is going to actually implement the abstract methods.

+   a.
+The constructor is going to take in the same arguement as the MesoAbstract constructor so the MesoInherit constructor is going to           utilize the super method.